- Parents Home

 Teaching Kids to Be Smart About Social Media

-Most teens use some form of social media and have a profile on a social networking site.
+Most teens and many preteens use some form of social media and have a profile on a social networking site.
 Many visit these sites every day.

 There are plenty of good things about social media — but also many risks and things kids and teens should avoid.
 They don't always make good choices when they post something to a site, and this can lead to problems.